3loop/loop-decoder/apps/docs/src/content/docs/welcome/overview.md

 ![Interpretation result](../../../assets/interpretation.png)

 Our goal is to create these interpretations for the most popular types of contracts, enabling developers to build performant and user-friendly interfaces for their dApps, without relying on third-party APIs where you can't control the data format.
 We also aim to make it easy to write your own interpretations if you need them only for your contracts.

+See our [Contribution Guide](/contribution/) to learn more about how to contribute to interpretations.